j-p-courneya/shell-genomics/_episodes/06-installing-shell-software.md

 We have gone over many ways that you can use the shell to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

 One of the main reasons we spend so much time learning all these fundamentals is to be able to apply them in practice.
 One way which you can apply these is in combination with running software from the shell.
 So far all the commands you have been working with are part of BASH.
 There are programs that are designed to be run from the shell specifically.
-The following table provides some examples of command line software tools.
+The following table provides some examples of commonly used command line software tools.

 ### Software